ConductVision Software – Fear Conditioning

 The number of cages is configurable.
 The system supports up to 4 cages simultaneously tracking and analysis.

-- Copy icon allows the user to copy the protocol stimulus setup for one cage to another cage.
+- Copy protocol stimulus setup for one cage to another cage

-- The folder button is used to load the MazeController from the ConductAdapterUI bin folder.
-The executable is used to send commands to ConductAdapterUI to control the hardware.
-The text field displays the executable file path.
+- The executable is used to send commands to ConductAdapterUI to control the hardware

-- The visualization button is used to visualize the stimulus actions in the FC Detection tab.
+- Visualize the stimulus actions in the FC Detection tab

 3.2.2 Test Commands

-Before running the full tracking, it is helpful to run the commands to make sure communication between the ConductVision and ConductAdapterUI is properly established.
+Before running the full tracking, it is helpful to run the commands to ensure communication between ConductVision and ConductAdapterUI is properly established.

 See ConductAdapter chapter for more details on the ConductAdapterUI side.